The 8 Most Expensive Media Kit Mistakes — and How to Fix Them

 Fix:

-- Set a quarterly reminder in your calendar: refresh media kit every 3 months
+Set a quarterly reminder in your calendar: refresh media kit every 3 months

-- If you don't have upcoming dates: hide the section instead of showing old ones
+If you don't have upcoming dates: hide the section instead of showing old ones

-- For static PDFs: a live URL is the only sustainable solution.
+For static PDFs: a live URL is the only sustainable solution.
 Every update is one click in the editor and you're current.

-Mistake 2: No through-line β topic chaos
+Mistake 2: No through-line — topic chaos

-What happens: The person is "speaker, coach, consultant, author, podcast host, brand ambassador, investor."
+The person is "speaker, coach, consultant, author, podcast host, brand ambassador, investor."
 On the media kit there are 12 topics from 5 worlds.

 What buyers think: